(ML)

 Testing product-market reception

-At CES 2025, in partnership with multiple Honda teams, we validated early product-market reception through a blended approach of live observation, quantitative surveys, and in-depth interviews.
-The results showed measurable improvement across key dimensions—most notably in brand sentiment, which shifted toward a more lifestyle-led perception, and in brand premium, strengthening perceived value and translating into a materially higher willingness to pay (approximately 3× versus the baseline).
+At CES 2025, in partnership with multiple Honda teams, we validated early product-market reception through live observation, quantitative surveys, and in-depth interviews.
+The results showed measurable improvement across key dimensions—most notably brand sentiment shifting toward a more lifestyle-led perception, and brand premium strengthening perceived value—together translating into a materially higher willingness to pay (approximately 3× versus baseline).

 In-depth interview insights—direct user feedback that shaped the concept